muranga/blog/content/posts/migrating-from-one-jenkins-server-to-another-with-no-ssh-access-to-the-old-server.md

 title = "How I migrated from one Jenkins server to another with no ssh access to the old server"

 +++
-Imagine a normal day after work while you a working on your favorite side project and you decide to add a new step to the [Jenkins](https://jenkins-ci.org/) job for your project.
+Imagine a normal day after work while you are working on your favorite side project and you decide to add a new step to the [Jenkins](https://jenkins-ci.org/) job for your project.
-The new task requires you to install some system packages on the CI for example you now need nodejs installed on the jenkins .
+The new task requires you to install some system packages on the CI for example you now need nodejs installed on Jenkins.
 The first thing would be to SSH into the server and install the package , but that is when you realise that you can't access the server via SSH anymore because your jenkins box has been running without any issues for a few years and when you set it up you did not do a good job of storing the password for the SSH user you setup so you are locked out.

 That is the situation I found myself in a few days ago.
 I tried several things even trying to get my service provider to get into the server and change the password for me , but that did not work out (it was taking too long to get feedback).
-My next approach was to try and see if I could install a Jenkins plugin to provide the needed functionalilty and as much as there are many Jenkins plugins out there I failed to find one the worked for me.
+My next approach was to try and see if I could install a Jenkins plugin to provide the needed functionality and as much as there are many Jenkins plugins out there I failed to find one that worked for me.
 While I was looking for a plugin I found a plugin for [backup](https://wiki.jenkins-ci.org/display/JENKINS/Backup+Plugin) called [Backup Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Backup+Plugin), which allows you to backup your entire jenkins configuration.
 I quickly went into the Jenkins settings under the plugins section and installed the plugin.